 When hepatitis or hepatocellular injury is caused by exposure to a medication, early drug withdrawal will provide the best patient outcome.
 When caught early on, a full recovery is typically expected.
 Drug-induced liver injury usually resolves within days or weeks after the patient stops taking the drug.
 However, in rare instances, it can lead to liver failure.

-Antidotes are also available for certain medications resulting in this adverse reaction, but Xarelto is not yet one of them with an antidote.
+Antidotes are also available for certain medications resulting in this adverse reaction, but Xarelto is not yet one of them with an easily available antidote.

 According to information compiled by the FDA, at least 15 individuals taking Xarelto voluntarily reported having Stevens-Johnson syndrome (SJS) as an adverse reaction as a result of taking the drug; and since these reports are voluntary and often only include the most severe cases, these numbers may be underrepresented as to the actual number of patients affected.